Danny Southwick: Jersey Flight

 On December 11, 2019, Southwick signed with the NAL's Jersey Flight.
 The 2020 National Arena League season was canceled due to the COVID-19 pandemic.
 On August 24, 2020, Southwick re-signed with the Flight for the 2021 season.
 On June 17, 2021, the Flight cut Southwick from their roster.

 Jacksonville Sharks (second stint)

 He signed with the Sharks four days later on June 21, 2021.

 FCF Zappers

 In March 2022, Southwick was drafted by the FCF Zappers of Fan Controlled Football (FCF) in the first draft of the FCF.

 Columbus Lions

 On May 13, 2022, Southwick signed with the Columbus Lions of the NAL.

 Orlando Predators (second franchise)

 Southwick played for the new Orlando Predators of the NAL in 2023.

 Billings Outlaws

 Southwick played for the Billings Outlaws of the new Arena Football League in 2024.
 He served as a backup quarterback as the Outlaws won ArenaBowl XXXIII.
 The Outlaws moved to Arena Football One in 2025.
 Southwick was released on May 9, 2025.

+Utah Great 8's

+Southwick played the 2026 season for the Utah Great 8's of the International Arena League.